juspay/todo-app/tutorial/nixify/1_nix_flake.md

     };
 }
 ```
-Visit [here](https://github.com/juspay/todo-app/tree/tutorial/1) for the complete source code.
-The source code uses [`forAllSystems`](https://zero-to-nix.com/concepts/flakes#system-specificity), which is not added in the tutorial above to keep it simple.
+For the complete souce code, visit [here](https://github.com/juspay/todo-app/tree/tutorial/1).
+It's worth noting that the source code uses [`forAllSystems`](https://zero-to-nix.com/concepts/flakes#system-specificity), which was not included in the tutorial above to maintain simplicity.

 ### Video Walkthrough
 [![asciicast](https://asciinema.org/a/TxxWYyILeWstTD3AO9eDI551X.svg)](https://asciinema.org/a/TxxWYyILeWstTD3AO9eDI551X)